microsoft/aksworkshop/_entries/02-07 challenge4.md

 **Task Hints**
 * As the HPA scales out with more & more pods, eventually the cluster will run out of resources.
 You will see pods in pending state.
+* You can use the `kubectl describe hpa <hpa-name>` command to see more information about what the HPA is doing and when it triggers the deployment of additional pods or removal of surplus pods
+* You can use the `kubectl top` command to view the CPU and memory utilisation of `pods` and `nodes`.
+This will tell you whether the cluster is hitting CPU and memory limits and should therefore need to scale.
 * You may have to artificially force this situation by increasing the resource `request` and `limit` for memory in the captureorder deployment to `memory: "4G"` or even `memory: "2G"` (and re-deploy/apply the deployment)
-* If you enabled the cluster autoscaler, you might be able to get the cluster to scale automatically, check with the node count with `kubectl get nodes`
+* If you enabled the cluster autoscaler, you might be able to get the cluster to scale automatically, check the node count with `kubectl get nodes`.
-* You you didn't enable the autoscaler you can try manually scaling with the `az aks scale` command and the `--node-count` parameter
+* If you didn't enable the autoscaler you can try manually scaling with the `az aks scale` command and the `--node-count` parameter

 {% collapsible %}